 I was delighted to see this Blue-spot Hairstreak, Satyrium spini.
 I had read about them before I went and I was disappointed to see that they occur in May and June in the Sierra Nevada.
 However, this one looked quite fresh.
 Later I saw some much more faded individuals.

 As I crouched down to take a picture of the Blue-spot Hairstreak I noticed another butterfly out of the corner of my eye landing on the same plant.
-It was a Southern Swallowtail, Iphiclides feisthamelii.
+It was a Iberian Scarce Swallowtail, Iphiclides feisthamelii.
 What a dilemma - which to take a picture of?!!
 I ended up alternating between the two!

 The Dusky Heaths, Coenonympha dorus, here were a lot fresher-looking than those back in Alora.
 There were quite a number here at about 2,100 metres, yet I had seen none 500 metres further up in the mountains.